BCG vaccine

 Print this page

-BCG vaccination is recommended for babies or children less than five years of age if they have a higher risk of getting TB, such as if they:
+BCG vaccination is recommended for babies or children younger than 5 years of age if they have a higher risk of getting TB.
+This may be because they:

-It's best for your child to have the vaccine from the age of a few days old up to 6 months, but they can be vaccinated any time up to 5 years of age.
+It's best for your child to have the vaccine from when they're few days old up to 6 months, but they can be vaccinated any time up to 5 years of age.

 BCG immunisation is partially protective against tuberculosis infection.